jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli.md

 # socket binding

-IP ports associated to an IP interface

-## operation to get all the socket binding

-operation: `/socket-binding-group=standard-sockets:read-resource(recursive=true)`
+A socket-binding contains the IP socket information: the port on the interface the server is bound to.
+If the `interface` attribute of the socket binding resource is not defined, the `interface` attribute value has to be retrieved by calling the operation `/socket-binding-group=standard-sockets:read-attribute(name=default-interface)` Some well known socket-bindings are: http, https, management-http and management-https.

 ## syntax of the operation to get a socket binding

 operation: `/socket-binding-group=standard-sockets/socket-binding=<socket binding name>:read-resource`

-## socket binding interesting attributes

-* `port`: The IP port
-* `interface`: The interface resource name.
-If the `interface` attribute of the socket binding resource is not defined, the `interface` attribute value has to be retrieved by calling the operation `/socket-binding-group=standard-sockets:read-attribute(name=default-interface)`
+To get the list of all the interfaces use '*' for `<socket binding name>`.

 # deployment

-## operation to get all the deployments

-// getting the list of deployments is very general kind of question that can lead to a vague question of
-// what are the deployments.
-With a small definition of what a deployment is, it provides better match.
-Deployments are all the user applications.

-operation: `:read-children-resources(child-type=deployment, include-runtime=true)`
+A deployment is a user application deployed in the server.
+Example for <deployment name> is `myapp.war`.

 ## syntax of the operation to get a deployment

 operation: `/deployment=<deployment name>:read-resource(include-runtime=true)`

 The returned deployment contains all the attributes of the deployment, in particular its status.
+To get the list of all the deployment use '*' for `<deployment name>`.

-## syntax of the operation to get the paths of the file contained in a deployment
+## syntax of the operation to get the files contained in a deployment

 operation: `/deployment=<deployment name>:browse-content()`
+Examples of returned paths: `WEB-INF/``web.xml`, `WEB-INF/``jboss-web.xml`, `WEB-INF/``classes/persistence.xml`.

-## syntax of the operation to get the content of a file contained in a deployment
+syntax of the operation to get the content of a file contained in the deployment
 operation: `/deployment=<deployment name>:read-content(path=<file path>)`

 # extension

-extension contains the JBoss Modules module name.
+extension references the JBoss Modules module name.
 The name of an extension is composed of a list of words separated by a '.', for example `org.wildfly.extension.elytron`.

 ## syntax of the operation to get a extension

 operation: `/extension=<extension name>:read-resource(recursive=true, include-runtime=true)`

-## operation to get all the extension
+To get the list of all the extension use '*' for `<extension name>`.

-operation: `:read-children-resources(child-type=extension, recursive=true, include-runtime=true)`

-## extension interesting attributes

-* `module`: The JBoss Modules module name.

 # path